 I made a bunch of iOS apps, 2010-2016.

-ClimberMan is a simple game that I used as a starter project for my students' games.
+ClimberMan was a simple game that I used as a starter project for my students' games.

-GeoMelee is a project I made in collaboration with some students: a GPS-enabled StarCraft clone.
+GeoMelee was a project I made in collaboration with some students: a GPS-enabled StarCraft clone.

-JunkSpace is an art App, made with Lynn Cazabon, a GPS-enabled AR that shows orbiting objects as they pass overhead.
+JunkSpace was an art App, made with Lynn Cazabon, a GPS-enabled AR that shows orbiting objects as they pass overhead.

-It showed, just, everywhere, for what that's worth.
+It showed, just, everywhere, for what that's worth: bah.

-Medsitations is a game that looks at the links between meditation and in-game concentration.
+Medsitations was a game that looks at the links between meditation and in-game concentration.
 Pretty.

 NAS Dome Explorer was a collaboration with UMBC's IRC, an AR app that makes architecture more interactive.